asliytas/asliytas/README.md

 - 👋 Hi, I’m Aslı Nur
-- 👀 I’m interested in nature walks, photography, listenin music, playing chess
+- 👀 I’m interested in nature walks, photography, listening music, playing chess
 - 🌱 I’m currently learning German as a second language and programming with c
 - 📫 How to reach me is that link https://twitter.com/asliytas